How Much Does Underfloor Heating Cost?

 Underfloor heating costs can be overwhelming considering all associated costs, but some electric systems are a great affordable solution for a new build.

-The average price can start from £35 per m² and the installation could take up to two days.
+The average price per m² could start from £35 and the installation could take up to two days.
 However, using electric underfloor heating fitted throughout the whole building will result in high electricity bills.

 Warm water underfloor systems are much more suitable for new homes.
-A wet system can be upwards of £80 per m², more than double the amount in comparison with electric underfloor system.
+A wet system could cost upwards of £80 per m², more than double the amount in comparison with electric underfloor system.

 How Much Does Underfloor Heating Cost to Run?